 Whether you’re hosting a sit-down dinner or a buffet, the dining room is your set piece.
 This is the room guests will photograph.

 The Table: Start with a base layer (a dark tablecloth, black or deep burgundy).
 Add a runner down the center, something textured like burlap, lace, or even a strip of faux moss.
 Build a centerpiece using height: taper candles in mismatched holders, branches, small skulls or pumpkins, trailing greenery.
-See our Halloween Table Setting Ideas for six complete themed setups.
+See our Halloween table setting ideas for six complete themed setups, or go deep with the Gothic Tablescaping masterclass.

 Quick wins: Replace the hand towels with black ones.
 Swap the soap dispenser for something dark (a black ceramic pump, or decant soap into an apothecary bottle labeled “Witch Hazel” or “Embalming Fluid”).
 Put a single red LED candle on the back of the toilet.
 Replace the regular light bulb with a dim red or amber bulb.